deege/deegeu-ios-swift-tableview-simple/README.md

 The code is a self contained Swift project that can be loaded into XCode.

-This code is written and compiled for Swift 2.2 and iOS 9.3 on Xcode 7.3.
+This code is written and compiled for Swift 3.1 and iOS 10.3 on Xcode 8.3.
+(Updated 04-06-17)

 ## Getting help